 Hemingway would spend the next six months in a Milan hospital recuperating.
 It was there he met and fell in love with a Red Cross nurse, Agnes von Kurowsky.
 They were engaged, but she broke it off to marry an Italian officer, devastating Hemingway.
 His wartime experiences provided inspiration for several future stories, though this particular incident was influential in his popular novel, A Farewell to Arms.

 Hemingway returned to the US at the end of World War I, married, and took a job as a journalist.
 Wanderlust struck again, and the couple traveled to Paris.
 Hemingway became a member of the “Lost Generation,” a group of expatriates that included fellow writers Ezra Pound and Gertrude Stein.
 Both individuals had a profound influence on Hemingway’s writing style.

 After his first marriage failed, Hemingway remarried and settled in Key West, Florida.
 He earned fame for his novels The Sun Also Rises and For Whom The Bell Tolls as his second marriage soured.
-Remarried to a fellow war correspondent, Hemingway covered Chiang Kai-Shek’s war against Japan, purchased a home in Cuba, hunted German submarines during World War II, was court-martialed for violating the Geneva Convention, and observed the D-Day landings as a war correspondent for Collier’s magazine.
+Remarried to a fellow war correspondent, Hemingway covered Chiang Kai-Shek’s war against Japan, purchased a home in Cuba and hunted German submarines during World War II.
+He was court-martialed for violating the Geneva Convention, and observed the D-Day landings as a war correspondent for Collier’s magazine.